Trondheim Tramway controversy: Reopening

 The final decision to restart the trams was made by the city council on 29 March 1990.
 In the meantime, the City List had changed their political support for the 1989 mayor election.
 Instead of supporting the Labour candidate Per Berge, they instead chose to support the Conservative Marvin Wiseth—who took over as mayor 1 January 1990.
 The Conservative Party was more than willing to support any suggestions that involved privatization.
 After this, the right-winged parties succeeded at keeping the mayor until 2003.

 On 9 June the overhead wires were powered up, and from 3 July there were test-runs with some of the historic trams.
 Tracks and substructure were replaced between Nyveibakken and Bergsli gate.
 A ballast tamper was rented from Germany, and the asphalt from Kyvannet to Herlofsonløypa was removed.
 Part of the work was done by volunteers.
 The night before 6 July, seven of the trams (no. 1, 2, 3, 6, 8, 9 and 11) were taken out of the depot at Lademoen, and moved by truck to Kongens gate, where they were put onto the Gråkall Line.
 They were then hauled by the working machine to Munkvoll.
 At noon the next day the first tram took a trial run in the city streets.
 They kept the TT colors, but were given the GB logo.
 At the same time they were renumbered (90–99, with holes).
 The official opening was on 18 August 1990, with a parade of historic trams leading the way.

 The traffic the first full year was 900,000 passengers annually, which is 20% higher than with the buses.
 Passenger numbers decreased until 1997, when they started rising somewhat.
-That year a bus corresponds with the tram at Breidablikk, and offers a correspondence with Marienborg, St. Olavs Hospital and Øya.
+That year a bus connections with the tram at Breidablikk, and offers a link with Marienborg, St. Olavs Hospital and Øya.
 During the 2000s the ridership stabilized somewhat at about 800,000.
 But in the latter part of the 2000s the ridership has begun to increase and is expected to continue to rise considerably as the city is introducing a more environmentally friendly scheme to reduce personal car use in the city (needs link to Miljøpakken).